Skip to main content

 delivery method

 A method specified in the system.
-Determines when the logger stops recording data for the shipment.
+Determines when the device stops recording data for the shipment.
 The available methods are Auto (Geofence), Button, Specify time, Geofence OR Button, and Geofence AND Button.
 Also known as the "Stop method."
 Both methods are equivalent.

 firmware

 A type of software that is embedded directly in a piece of hardware to make the hardware work as intended.
-At Controlant, it manages the logger's monitoring and USB upload functions.
+At Controlant, it manages the loggerdevice's monitoring and USB upload functions.
 The Firmware is considered a component of the device itself.

 geofence